-A multiple-part answer Introductory Remark indicates that multiple answers are required and should be used when the question requires more answers than there are parts in the question.
+A multiple part answer Introductory Remark requires multiple answers and should be used when the question requires more answers than there are parts in the question.

-- 1. A single-part question does not need to be labeled as a multiple-part answer when the question itself requires multiple answers. - 2.
-Failure to label a question as a multiple-part answer or failure of the question itself to require multiple answers, even when there are more answers than the question requires, does not make the question invalid.
-In this case, only one answer for each part of the question is required.
-(For exception, see page 26, "Fewer Answers than Exist.")
+- 1. A single part question does not need to be labeled as a multiple part answer when the question itself requires multiple answers. - 2.
+Failure to label a question as a multiple part answer or failure of the question itself to require multiple answers, even when there are more answers than the question requires, does not make the question invalid.
+In this case, only one answer for each part of the question is required (for exception, see page 27, "Fewer Answers than Exist").